Skip to content

 Note

 The TypeScript verifier supports CSMT proofs only.
 MPF proof verification is not yet available in TypeScript.
+For MPF in the browser today, use the pure-Haskell WASM flow documented in MPF WASM Write Demo.

 A TypeScript library for verifying CSMT inclusion proofs client-side.
 This enables browser and Node.js applications to verify proofs without a Haskell runtime.